HillaryOkello/Hilnex-Educator/README.md

 # Hilnex-Educator
-> Hilnex Educator is an online course directory built with HTML, CSS, Bootstrap and SASS.
+> Hilnex Educator is an online course directory, it helps you find the right online course for you.
+You can search, locate and enroll in any course you are intrested in and get to learn new things.
+It is built with HTML, CSS, Bootstrap and SASS.
 I built it as my capstone project after completing the HTML and CSS module at Microverse

 ![educate](https://user-images.githubusercontent.com/61744527/99393328-3a472280-28ee-11eb-8fd5-67b96da07213.PNG)